alexgolec/schwab-py/README.rst

 plus a wide range of historical data.

 Since this purchase, Schwab has begun to transition TDAmeritrade customers onto their own service.
-In late 2022, the announced the TDAmeritrade REST API will be included in this transition, which will happen over the course of 2023.
+In late 2022, they announced the TDAmeritrade REST API will be included in this transition, which will happen over the course of 2023.